Q.1. Which two temples did the author visit in Kathmandu?

 Where did Vikram Seth find the flute seller?
 What did he compare his flutes to?

-Vikram Seth found a flute seller in Kathmandu standing in a corner of the square near his hotel.
-He held a pole in his hand which had an attachment at the top.
-In this attachment, around fifty to sixty flutes were stuck that bulged out in all directions.
-The author compares these protruding flutes to the sharp, stiff and standing quills of a porcupine.
+Ans.
+Vikram Seth found the flute seller in a corner of the square near his hotel.
+The seller had fifty to sixty flutes stuck into an attachment at the top of a pole so that they bulged out in all directions.
+Seth compared those protruding flutes to the sharp, stiff quills of a porcupine.

 Q.26.
 Name five kinds of flutes.